pyOpenSci/pyopensci.github.io/_posts/2024-05-23-pyos-call-for-editors.md

   As an editor, you are responsible for the following tasks:

-* Finding reviewers from diverse backgrounds who have a mixture of scientific domain and Python experience.
+* Finding reviewers from diverse backgrounds who have a mixture of scientific domain, software usability and Python experience.
 * Overseeing the entire review process for a package ensuring it runs in a timely and efficient manner.
 * Supporting the submitting authors and reviewers in answering questions related to the review.
 * Determining whether that package should be accepted into the pyOpenSci ecosystem once the review has wrapped up.